Confused About Child Support Calculations? What You Should Know

 Child Support Guidelines

 In New Jersey, most child support calculations are decided using a worksheet developed by the court system.
-An experienced family law attorney will determine your prospective obligation based on a few factors.
+An experienced family law attorney, such as Anthony Carbone will determine your prospective obligation based on a few factors.
 You will need to provide answers to the following questions:

 - Is there an existing court order regarding child support or custody?